Ausangate Trek To Rainbow Mountain 4 Days

 This epic journey promises to immerse you in spectacular Andean landscapes while connecting with remote mountain communities nestled in the heart of the Andes mountain range.

-This region is also rich in Andean wildlife.
 Keep your eyes open for majestic condors, eagles, hawks, viscachas, Andean geese, wild vicuñas, and even the elusive Andean puma.

 Begin your adventure with our experienced team at Tunqui Expeditions, including professional trekking guides, skilled porters, talented chefs, and dedicated muleteers, who will ensure your journey is not only safe and comfortable, but truly unforgettable—an experience that will stay with you forever.